 Economically, employment rates and growth are on the upswing.
-Still, the estimated share of prime working-age adults with jobs is lower than before the recession in most states, and growth measured by state personal income still lags historic norms.
+Still, the estimated share of prime working-age adults with jobs was lower than before the recession in most states at the end of 2017, and growth measured by state personal income still lagged historic rates.

 Employment Rate Up Again, but Lags Pre-Recession High.
 The U.S. employment rate for adults of prime working age rose in 2017 for a seventh consecutive year, though no state could boast that its core labor pool had clearly surpassed its pre-recession employment rate.
 The share of prime-working-age adults (ages 25 to 54) with a job clearly remained below pre-recession levels nationally and in 10 states.
 Employment rates for this population were lower than in 2007 in another 30 states and higher in 10, but not by statistically significant amounts, so the results were inconclusive.
 View the indicator or print the analysis.

 Western States Lead the Pack in Key Economic Indicator.
 The second-longest U.S. economic recovery has played out unevenly across states.
 Growth has been strongest in North Dakota and a group of mostly Western states and weakest in Connecticut, as measured by the rate of change in each state’s total personal income since the start of the Great Recession.
 State personal income growth—a measure of the economy—has trailed its historical pace.
 But for just the sixth time since the end of the downturn, all states posted gains from a year earlier in the third quarter of 2018.
 View the indicator or print the analysis.